ASEAN-Build-The-Earth/SomeDataSetStuff/README.md

 # SomeDataSetStuff
 I have no idea what im doing
 # Images MUST not have copyright becasue like ASEAN BTE will be ded if we get sued
-# Also only png and jpg make sure image very clear so it kul
+# Also only png and jpg make sure image very clear so it cool
 Have folders like
 dog/breed/Dogname.jpg
 some more examples